Polyurethane: The Ultimate Guide

 Residential Settings

 Cornice and coving are frequently used in homes to add an advanced finish to living rooms, bedrooms, hallways, and kitchens.
-Polyurethane coving’s resistance to moisture makes it particularly useful in bathrooms and kitchens, where traditional plaster coving might be vulnerable to damage.
+Polyurethane coving’s resistance to moisture makes it particularly useful in bathrooms and kitchens.
+However, properly installed and sealed plaster coving performs just as well in kitchens and bathrooms, offering a more refined and durable solution without compromising on craftsmanship.

 Commercial and Industrial Environments